RoloEdits/scrapetoon/README.md

 <h1 style="text-align: center;">ScrapeToon</h1>

 A tool for scraping information from [Webtoons](https://www.webtoons.com/).

-Currently, this is kept as generic as possible and focuses on the Daily Schedule page and any stories' home page.
+There is a generic tool, `scrapetoon`, that gets Daily Schedule information as well as Story Page information.
+In addition to this are story specialized projects that get the same info as the Story Page, but also things like comments.

-## Functionality
+## What's Scraped

 ### Daily Schedule